 How to Measure Your Cervix Height For A Menstrual Cup

-There are lots of things that go into finding the perfect cup for you as we discuss in our "Choose A Menstural Cup" article.
+There are lots of things that go into finding the best menstrual cup as we discuss in our "Choose A Menstural Cup" article.
 One of the important factors is your cervix height.

 If you don’t know what your cervix feels like it feels spongey but firm bit of skin inside your vaginal canal.
 I’ve seen it described as feeling like the end of your nose.